-With the elevator to the Top ...
+With elevator to Top...

 If you are looking for new ideas, where better to start than on your doorstep?
 You can find ideas everywhere, location doesn't matter.